jaypriyadarshi/NeuralNet/README.md

 Examples:
 - FullyConnected.py demonstrates how to train a Fully Connected Network
 - convNet.py demonstrates how to train a seven layer convNet( uses batch normalization and dropout) - achieved 83.6% on CIFAR 10 in 20 epochs

+Created using the code I wrote for the Stanford Course: CS231n: Convolutional Neural Networks for Visual Recognition